A Guide to Dress Pant Breaks: The 4 Options To Choose From

 The Pant Cut

-Pants with no breaks work best with pants that are slim and tapered so that the pant opening isn’t too wide.
-You won’t want to walk and have wide leg openings sashaying back and forth as you stride.
+Pants with no break work best with a fit that is slim and strongly tapered.
+You won’t want to walk and have wide leg openings looking like sails billowing back and forth as you stride.

 No Break Summary:

-- The modern look that gives off a youthful trendy vibe
+• The modern look that gives off a youthful, bold and trendy vibe

 2. Quarter Break Pants

-While we appreciate the boldness of pants with no break, we know that the aggressive tapered look is not for everyone.
-The next step is the quarter break, an updated classic that is flattering on a wide range of body types and brings modern style to this traditional garment.
+While we appreciate the boldness of pants with no break, we know that the boldness of youthful style isn’t for everyone.
+The next type of dress pant break is the quarter break, an updated classic that is flattering on a wide range of body types and brings a slight touch of modern style to your trousers.

 How It Looks